LucaSMastro/LucaSMastro.github.io/emptyflights.md

 ### 2. Formating Locations

 One might notice from the above output that locations are described by distinct airport codes.
 Given that over 500 airports in the US serve commercial flights, we need to generalize this to reduce the number of categories.
-First this is carried out by State.
+Generalizing categories like this is essential to make our model plausible, but will lead to loss of information.
+In order to mitigate this loss, we will try to capture as much as we can.
+First, to maintain geographic information, we sort origin and departure airports into categories by State.

 ```python
 #There are too many airports to fit into bins for GBT and RF.
 We need to create variables that the tree can work with